 Why you'll love this recipe

-Despite often being called as an Italian Easter pizza, it is actually nothing like a pizza but more like a cheese and egg pie.
+Despite often being called an Italian Easter pizza, it is nothing like a pizza but more like a cheese and egg pie.
 Be sure to try my delicious Calabrese Pizza if you are looking for pizza.

 The ingredients in this recipe are quite rich but so tasty!
 The best part about pizza gaina is that ingredients can be varied according to your taste.
-Try different cheeses, salami, cooked sausage or vegetables.
+Try different cheeses, salami, cooked sausage, or vegetables.
 The whole family will love it!

 Ricotta, which is the main cheese in the filling, is a great carrier of flavors and works perfectly in this pie.
-Other recipes with ricotta that you'll love are baked ricotta, ricotta pie and sweet pastiera.
+Other recipes with ricotta that you’ll love are baked ricotta, ricotta pie, and sweet pastiera.

-For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.
+For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.

 Ingredient notes